2025 STARS Celebration

 In this workshop participants will be introduced to a multiple mentor model and the benefits of having more than one mentor.
 We all need support to (1) get our work done, (2) support our career development, and (3) safeguard our well-being.
 Participants will learn how to strategically expand their network and how to use their current network more effectively.

-Concurrent WorkshopThriving in Toxic Systems
+Concurrent WorkshopThriving in Academic Systems

 Concurrent WorkshopSTARS in a Box + Feedback (invitation only)